 I’m originally from Albany.
 I attended Rensselaer Polytechnic Institute (aka RPI) in Troy, NY and graduated in 2004 with a degree in Industrial & Management Engineering.
 After college I worked for the razor company Schick in Milford, CT as a quality control engineer in their R&D department for a year before quitting to pursue my own ventures.
 At the time I had a growing sports collectibles site SportsLizard.com.
 In early 2006 I left Connecticut and moved back in with my parents.
 By the end of the year I had connected with my partners and Pure Adapt was founded.

-You can connect with me on Twitter, LinkedIn, by leaving a comment on a post, or by emailing me at adam@ this domain.
+You can connect with me on Twitter, LinkedIn, or by emailing me at adam@ this domain.
 Please note that I adhere to our email policy, which can be summed up by saying: if you take the time to write me a personalized email (i.e. not a mass PR blast) then I will likely take the time to write you back.